flixzf/test_et/assets/languages/README.md

 ## Implementation Status

 The application now has a comprehensive framework for supporting 15 languages.
 We have implemented translation files for several languages, and the remaining ones are in progress.

-## Translation Files Structure

-All translation files follow a standardized hierarchical structure defined in `template.json`.
-This template contains all translatable strings organized by sections and features of the application.
-When adding new text to the application, make sure to update this template and all existing translation files.

 ## Supported Languages